kevin-olanday/estim8/README.md

 ## 📄 License

+This project is licensed under a custom NonCommercial Attribution License.

+- ✅ You MAY use this code for personal, non-profit projects WITH attribution
+- ❌ You MAY NOT use this code for commercial purposes
+- ❌ You MAY NOT redistribute without proper attribution

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full details.

 ---

-Developed and maintained by [Your Name or Team]
+Developed and maintained by [Kevin Olanday](kevinolanday.com)

 ## 📬 Contact

-For support or feedback, open an issue or email [your@email.com](mailto:your@email.com)
+For support or feedback, open an issue or email [kevin.olanday@gmail.com](mailto:kevin.olanday@gmail.com)